 - Information is retained and archived.

-Information management is a corporate responsibility.
-This means everyone in an organization captures, manages, stores, shares, preserves, and delivers information.
-To accomplish this, the organization provides training, so everyone understands information management-related policies, processes, technologies, and best practices.
+IM is a corporate responsibility, which means everyone in an organization captures, manages, stores, shares, preserves, and delivers information.
+To accomplish this, the organization provides training, so everyone understands related policies, processes, technologies, and best practices.

-Finally, knowledge management covers experience and insights; information management does not.
-Although knowledge management uses elements of information management, information management cannot meet the design requirements for a knowledge management system.
+Finally, knowledge management uses elements of IM.
+However, IM cannot meet the design requirements for a knowledge management system.

 International Organization for Standardization.
 (2018).
 Knowledge management systems—Requirements (ISO Standard No. 30401:2018).

 O’Neil, B. (2017, Mar 1).
 Framework for managing knowledge, content and documents.
 Retrieved from https://tdan.com

 The Association for Intelligent Information Management (AIIM).
 (2021).
 What is information management?
 Retrieved from https://www.aiim.org/